Click and save! Digital coupons are here to stay…

 As an ambitious ecommerce retailer, you’re always looking for ways to drive new business and increase sales.
 And as a mission-led business, chances are you want to do this in an ethical, cost-effective way.
 Marketing funds might be limited, but the more reach you can achieve, the greater the positive impact of your business!

-In this guide, we’ll examine how digital coupon codes (or discount codes – we’ll use the terms interchangeably here) can help you achieve your promotional goals.
+In this guide, we’ll examine how digital coupons (or discount codes – we’ll use the terms interchangeably here) can help you achieve your promotional goals.
 Expect plenty of helpful examples and practical tips.

 Ready to get digitally discounting?
 Let’s go.

-Dancing With Discounting: Are Coupons an Effective Strategy?
+Dancing With Discounting: Are Digital Coupons an Effective Strategy?

 Why the enduring popularity?
 Everyone loves the feeling of getting a great deal – something special, additional or exclusive.
-The stats back this up – 90 percent of consumers use coupons, and the value of digital coupon redemptions is forecast to surge to $91 billion by 2022, up from $47 billion in 2017.
+The stats back this up – 90 percent of consumers use coupons, and the value of these digital coupons is forecast to surge to $91 billion by 2022, up from $47 billion in 2017.

 If you’re considering using coupons as part of your ecommerce brand’s promotional strategy, what are some of the key considerations you should weigh?